attilaoroszdev/godoteuconsentparserplugin/README.md

 **In case you can't serve personalised ads (`ADS_STATUS: 1`)**:

-If the user somehow managed to set nn-personalised ads only (very unlikely under the current conditions with the official AdMob popup), the Dictionary will look like this:
+If the user somehow managed to set non-personalised ads only (very unlikely under the current conditions with the official AdMob popup), the Dictionary will look like this:

 ```
 {"ADS_STATUS": 1,